 My counselling is based on a Humanistic-Existential approach, recognising that each client needs to find their own meaning and path in life.
 I focus on helping you develop your self-awareness, to understand how you relate to yourself and the world around you.
-I work flexibly with the needs of the individual client, integrating appropriately from other approaches, principally, Solution Focused Brief Therapy, Cognitive-Behavioural Therapy, Psychodynamic and Motivational Interviewing.
-In this way I work with you to identify your strengths, accept uncomfortable feelings and focus away from unhelpful thinking cycles, and utilise your inner resources, and help you develop more effective coping strategies as you find a positive path forward, based on your values and what is important to you.
+I work flexibly with the needs of the individual client, integrating appropriately from other approaches, principally, Solution Focused Brief Therapy, Cognitive-Behavioural Therapy, Psychodynamic, and Acceptance and Commitment Therapy.
+In this way I work with you to identify your strengths, accept uncomfortable feelings and focus away from unhelpful thinking cycles.
+We will work together to utilise your inner resources, and help you develop more effective coping strategies as you find a positive path forward, based on your values and what is important to you.

 I appreciate each client’s uniqueness, acknowledging and working with the diversity within our relationship and working to create a safe, trusting therapeutic space.
 I aim to create a non-judgemental, empathic and collaborative environment in which you are able to express yourself fully, as you reflect on and explore your issues.
 I never cease to admire the resilience, courage and strength individuals find to address and overcome their problems.